vranki/hemppa/README.md

 ### Instagram

 Polls instagram account(s) and posts new items to the room.
-Uses instagram scraper library without any authentication or api key so it polls only every hour to keep traffic at minimum.
+Uses instagram scraper library without any authentication or api key so it polls only randomly every 30 to 60 minutes to keep traffic at minimum.

 See: https://github.com/realsirjoe/instagram-scraper/